Select Entry Accelerated Learning Program

 Lyndale Secondary College is a traditional, co-educational school with a commitment to academic excellence.
 The Accelerated Learning Program has been developed to better address the needs of students who demonstrate above average abilities, high levels of task commitment and greater creativity.
 This program has become an integral element in the school’s culture and community.

-Acceleration permits students to commence a unit of work earlier, or to move through a program more quickly than others according to their academic capacities.
+Acceleration permits students to commence a unit of work earlier or to move through a program more quickly than others according to their academic capacities.
 Students reach higher levels of thought processes and performance and, in doing so, they benefit intellectually, socially and emotionally from the faster pace and the challenge involved.
-Integrating enrichment and acceleration allows abstract and complex concepts be taught and students proceed at a more rapid pace than that of the average learner.
+Integrating enrichment and acceleration allows abstract and complex concepts are taught and students proceed at a more rapid pace than that of the average learner.

 The Lyndale Secondary College Accelerated Learning Program aims to provide students with the opportunity to develop investigative, problem solving, analytical and creative thinking skills which will challenge and engage them in a very active style of learning.

 Each May a comprehensive assessment procedure is used to select 26 gifted and talented Year 6 students to join the Program in the following year.
-Aptitude tests are used and information is sought from the applicants’ classroom teachers and parents.
+Aptitude tests are used and the information is sought from the applicants’ classroom teachers and parents.

 Students in the Program are fully immersed in the life of the college.
 They may be found together with other Lyndale Secondary College students – playing in the college band, editing the college newsletter or magazine, acting in college plays or on the sporting field.